GaussianWonder/image_to_cnc/converter/README.md

     -h, --help                       Print help information
     -i, --image                      Export image to the given export path -p, --p_precision <FLOAT32>      Exports edge points with a given precision.
 This is a scale factor for the initial image resolution
-    -V, --version                    Print version information
+        --skip-indexing              Excludes individual edge images from the export -V, --version                    Print version information
 ```